JeffDeCola/catch-microservice/README.md

 }
 ```

-If he does not get a reposnse, he throws it to another kid.
+If he does not get a reposnse (fail), he first kicks the kid frmo the game and then
+throws the ball to another kid.

-If success, the catcher tells everyone in his `friendslist` who has the ball.
+If success, the thrower updates his `whohasball` state.
+The catcher subsequently tells
+everyone in his `friendslist` who has the ball as follow:

 PUT uri/state